What Do History Professor Do?

 - Political Science Professor

 In the United States, there were 26,900 jobs for History Professor in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for History Professor by 2026.
-The BLS estimates 2,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 The states with the most job growth for History Professor are Utah, Colorado, and Delaware.
 Watch out if you plan on working in Vermont, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.